 Visit the VA Pacific Island Health Care System for more information about VA Hawaii Clinics and Hospitals.

 Calculating your Hawaii BAH requires that you first look at the county.
 In Hawaii, the different islands are what constitute counties but if you're going to PCS to Oahu, the Oahu base housing allowance is determined by looking at the Honolulu BAH in Hawaii.
 That being said, Oahu and Honolulu BAH are one in the same.
-Check out the Hawaii BAH matrix below to calculate your BAH in 2022:
+Check out the matrix below to calculate your BAH in 2023:

 What is a Base Housing Allowance?

-If you're a military member, you may be familiar with the concept of a base housing allowance (BHA).
+If you're a military member, you may be familiar with the concept of a base housing allowance (BAH).
 But for those who are new to the military or just moving to a new duty station, understanding what a BHA is and how it works can be confusing.
 Here's a breakdown of what a BHA is and how it's used: